noah978/AltStore-Docs/sources.md

   "date": "2020-03-30",
-  "localizedDescription": "First AltStore release!", "downloadURL": "https://myapp.com/myapp-1.0.ipa", "size": 79821
+  "localizedDescription": "First AltStore release!", "downloadURL": "https://myapp.com/myapp-1.0.ipa", "size": 79821,
+  "minOSVersion": "12.0",
+  "maxOSVersion": "14.3"
 }
 ```

 A list containing the version(s) of your application. *New with AltSource v2.0 API.*

-AltStore will currently just display the first version in the list as the "latest" release, regardless of version or date.
+Important note: AltStore will display the first version (with compatible min/max iOS versions) in the list as the "latest" release, regardless of version or date.
+So keep in mind that the order that versions appear **must** be in reverse chronological order.

 **version**